Politics of Manitoba

 The Province of Manitoba, similar to other Canadian provinces and territories, is governed through a Westminster-based parliamentary system.
 The Manitoba government's authority to conduct provincial affairs is derived from the Constitution of Canada, which divides legislative powers among the federal parliament and the provincial legislatures.
-Manitoba operates through three levels of government: the executive, the legislative, and the judiciary.
-The executive branch—the Executive Council of Manitoba—consists of the Premier, who is the head of government and the President of the Executive Council.
-The legislative branch—Manitoba Legislature—consists of the Speaker and elected members, who are served by the Clerk, the Officers of the Legislative Assembly, and the employees of the legislative service.
-The Legislative Assembly consists of the 57 members (MLAs) elected to represent the people of Manitoba.
+Manitoba operates through three branches of government: the executive, the legislative, and the judicial.
+The executive branch—the Government of Manitoba—consists of the Executive Council and the Premier, who is the head of government and the President of the Executive Council.
+The legislative branch—the Manitoba Legislature—is composed of the Lieutenant Governor and the Legislative Assembly, which is composed of the 57 members (MLAs) elected to represent the people of Manitoba, as well as the Speaker, the Clerk, the Officers of the Legislative Assembly, and the employees of the legislative service.

 The judicial arm consists of the Chief Justice and the judges who preside over the courts.
 These three branches are linked through the Crown, which is the head of state and represented by the Lieutenant Governor of Manitoba.
 Under section 23 of the 1870 Manitoba Act (which is part of the Constitution of Canada), both English and French are official languages of the legislature and courts of Manitoba.

 Manitoba's primary political parties are the New Democratic Party (NDP) and the Progressive Conservative Party (PC).
-The current Premier of Manitoba is Heather Stefanson, who leads the PC Party with 35 seats.
-The last general election was held on September 10, 2019.
+The premier of Manitoba is Wab Kinew, who leads the NDP with 34 seats.
+The last general election was held on October 3, 2023.

 Manitoba is represented in federal politics by fourteen Members of Parliament and six Senators.